LamGC/wp-asciiplayer/readme.txt

 == Description ==

+You can find the source code for all versions on [Github](https://github.com/LamGC/wp-asciiplayer).

 This plugin helps you insert Asciicast files into the post, better presenting terminal operations to readers.

 ## Quick start